ThomasTusche/ecs-scaling-scheduler/README.md

 ## main.yaml
 Deploys the following resources to AWS:
-*AWS Lamba -> for scaling the ECS Services
+1. AWS Lamba -> for scaling the ECS Services
-*AWS Cloudwatch rules -> one to send start command to Lambda, one for sending a stop *AWS IAM Role -> IAM Role to attach to the Lambda Function *AWS IAM Policy -> Permissions for Lambda to write to CLoudWatch Loggroups, and full ECS permissions
+1. AWS Cloudwatch rules -> one to send start command to Lambda, one for sending a stop command
+1. AWS IAM Role -> IAM Role to attach to the Lambda Function
+1. AWS IAM Policy -> Permissions for Lambda to write to CloudWatch Loggroups, and full ECS permissions

 ## lambda_function.py
 Python3.8 script to scale all ECS services of a specific cluster either to 0 or 1.